openbmc/docs/designs/mctp.md

 binding for use in low-level host firmware environments may interact directly with hardware registers to perform packet transfers.

-The application-specific handlers (listed as (3) above) implement the actual functionality provided over the MCTP channel.
-Each of these would register with the MCTP core library to receive MCTP messages of a certain type, and would transmit MCTP messages of that same type.
-While the handlers themselves are out of scope for this design, there are a few elements that are important here:
+The application-specific handlers implement the actual functionality provided over the MCTP channel, and connect to the central daemon over a UNIX domain socket.
+Each of these would register with the MCTP daemon to receive MCTP messages of a certain type, and would transmit MCTP messages of that same type.

- - Handlers are likely to perform IO to other components of the BMC (such as sending and receiving dbus messages).
-To allow multiple handlers to co-exist, this IO should be implemented using non-blocking interfaces (eg, using poll()).

- - Handlers should be implemented as separate components from the main daemon, so as not to require completely separate functionality (such as PLDM and NVME-MI) existing in the same codebase.
-Having the core daemon load handlers as shared objects would allow this.
+The daemon's sockets to these handlers is configured for non-blocking IO, to allow the daemon to be decoupled from any blocking behaviour of handlers.
+The daemon would use a message queue to enable message reception/transmission to a blocked daemon, but this would be of a limited size.
+Handlers whose sockets exceed this queue would be disconnected from the daemon.

+One design intention of the multiplexer daemon is to allow a future kernel-based MCTP implementation without requiring major structural changes to handler applications.
+The socket-based interface facilitates this, as the unix-domain socket interface could be fairly easily swapped out with a new kernel-based socket type.

 MCTP is intended to be an optional component of OpenBMC.
 Platforms using OpenBMC are free to adopt it as they see fit.

+### Demultiplexer daemon interface

+MCTP handlers (ie, clients of the demultiplexer) connect using a unix-domain socket, at the abstract socket address:

+  \0mctp-demux

+The socket type used should be `SOCK_SEQPACKET`.

+Once connected, the client sends a single byte message, indicating what type of MCTP messages should be forwarded to the client.
+Types must be greater than zero.

+Subsequent messages sent over the socket are MCTP messages sent/received by the demultiplexer, that match the specified MCTP message type.
+Clients should use the send/recv syscalls to interact with the socket.

+Each message has a fixed small header:

+   `uint8_t eid`

+For messages coming from the demux daemon, this indicates the source EID of the outgoing MCTP message.
+For messages going to the demux daemon, this indicates the destination EID.

+The rest of the message data is the complete MCTP message, including MCTP message type field.

+The daemon does not provide a facility for clients to specify or retrieve values for the tag field in individual MCTP packets.

 ## Alternatives Considered